-Gap coverage — also referred to as an acronym of Guaranteed Asset (or Auto) Protection — is a type of insurance designed for drivers who still owe on their vehicles.
-Whether you have an auto loan (original or refinanced) or are leasing, buying a gap policy is worth considering, especially if there is a chance of ever owing more on your vehicle than it is actually worth, which can often happen with new cars purchased from the dealership.
+Gap insurance — also referred to as an acronym of Guaranteed Asset Protection — is a type of car insurance designed for drivers who still owe on their vehicles.
+Whether you have an auto loan (original or refinanced) or are leasing, buying a gap insurance policy is worth considering, especially if there is a chance of ever owing more on your vehicle than it is actually worth, which can often happen with new cars purchased from the dealership.

 After some accidents, the at-fault insurance company may deem your vehicle “totaled.”
-This means that it would cost more to complete the proper and necessary repairs than the vehicle is worth, so they are instead willing to simply pay you for the car’s value.
+This means that it would cost more to complete the proper and necessary repairs than the vehicle is worth, so they are instead willing to simply pay you for the car’s actual cash value (ACV).

 A problem that arises, though, is if you have negative equity in that vehicle at the time of the accident — otherwise known as being “upside down.”
 In this case, the check you receive for the value of your car won’t actually cover what you still owe to the bank.

-Instead, you would have to cover the difference out of your own pocket.
-Depending on how much negative equity you hold, this might mean making a significant payment to your lender (which you may not be able to cover), all while also looking for a replacement vehicle you can afford.
+Instead, you would have to cover the difference out of pocket.
+Depending on how much negative equity you hold, this might mean making a significant payment to your lender (which you may not be able to cover), all while also looking for a new car you can afford at the dealership.
 If you sustained any injuries or missed work due to your accident, or have a high deductible to cover from an at-fault accident, this could further compound the financial strain.

 - a small down payment